-HP 397INDEPENDENT STUDY IN HEALTH PROMOTION (1-3)
+INDEPENDENT STUDY IN HEALTH PROMOTION (1-3)

 Prerequisites: Approval of faculty sponsor and school dean; junior or senior standing.
 This course provides students the opportunity to pursue individual study of topics not covered in other available courses.
-The area for investigation is developed in consultation with a faculty sponsor and credit is dependent on the nature of the work.
+The area for investigation is developed in consultation with a faculty sponsor, and credit is dependent on the nature of the work.
 May be repeated for no more than six credits.

-HP 398SPECIAL TOPICS IN HEALTH PROMOTION (1-3) [credit depends on topic]
+SPECIAL TOPICS IN HEALTH PROMOTION (1-3) [credit depends on topic]

-Prerequisites: A background of work in the discipline or prior consent of instructor.
+Prerequisite: A background of work in the discipline.
 This course will focus on an aspect of the discipline not otherwise covered by the regularly offered courses.
 The topic will vary according to professor and term; consequently, more than one may be taken by a student during his/her matriculation.

-HP 415INTERNSHIP IN HEALTH PROMOTION (1-12)
+INTERNSHIP IN HEALTH PROMOTION (6-12)

-Prerequisites: HP 420, HP 239, HP 270, HP 271; senior status with a minimum 2.25 QPA; approval of written proposal by internship coordinator prior to registration.
+Prerequisites: H P 239, 270, 271, 420; senior status with a minimum 2.25 QPA; approval of written proposal by internship coordinator prior to registration.
 This course offers a professional internship with an appropriate health fitness organization/program.
 The student and internship coordinator will agree on the location and responsibilities of the intern.
 The number of credits will depend upon the nature of the project and the number of hours involved in the project.
 (See "Internships.")